 Nautical Retreat

 Custom details and nautical touches bring this one-of-a-kind beachside gambrel in Harwich Port to life.
-A custom front door, arched windows, decorative widow’s walk, and handcrafted shutters with sailboat cutouts pay homage to the home’s coastal setting, while paneled ceilings reminiscent of a boat deck add to its maritime charm.
-The homeowners can take in stunning water views from the patio or one of the second- and third-floor decks.
+A custom front door, arched windows, decorative widow’s walk, and handcrafted shutters with sailboat cutouts pay homage to the home’s coastal setting, while paneled ceilings reminiscent of a boat deck add to its nautical charm.
+The homeowners can enjoy stunning water views from the patio or the second- or third-floor deck.
 Inside, the living room features rustic custom-built hutches that frame a natural fieldstone fireplace, blending expert craftsmanship with coastal elegance.

 Home Building Ideas and Tips